sschoener/WebGui/README.md

 # Building the application
 Make sure that you have emscripten installed, as well as SDL2, Freetype, and OpenGL3.
 Then just run `make`.

+# Running the application
+To run the application, you need to host a webserver (e.g. using `http-server` on linux) and open the resulting html page from the `build` folder in a browser.
+The webserver is necessary to allow the program to load files like the font used.